 Try It On

 Get your cat used to the harness by having her wear it a couple times a day for roughly 15 minutes at a time.

 It’s completely normal for cats to freeze up, refuse to walk or walk very strangely at first.
 She’s likely never experienced a sensation of having something on her back, and it’s something she’ll need to adjust to.

 Next, increase the amount of time she wears the harness around your home.
 If your cat resists or isn’t adjusting, take a break from training and try again in a few weeks.
 It’s important to remember that leash walking isn’t right for every cat, so follow her lead and don’t rush the process.

 It may take some time to get used to being on the leash.
 So start by touring the familiar territory of your home.

 Reward good behaviors like staying calm after hearing a noise, moving forward and sniffing.
-Hide toys or kibble around your home and have fun discovering them together.
+Hide toys, kibble, or cat training treats around your home and have fun discovering them together.

 Gradually build the duration of your walks inside.
 Once she’s mastered this skill, you’re ready to move on to the next step.

 Before you get walking outside, make sure your cat has her recommended vaccinations - plus flea and tick prevention.
 Also ensure that she has a collar and tag, or microchip.

 Start with a short walk in an area with low noise and activity, like your backyard.
 As she becomes more comfortable in her new surroundings, try expanding the territory you’re exploring.
 Ask your neighbor if you can check out their yard, stroll up and down your block or even venture around a park.